-In December of 2020, the U.S. Sentencing Commission issued a report examining the level of influence guideline ranges imposed in United States v.
-Booker (2005) still have on sentencing today.
+In December of 2020, the U.S. Sentencing Commission issued a report that examines the level of influence guideline ranges have on sentencing.
+These are examined specifically as imposed in United States v.
+Booker (2005).

 The Basics of the Report

 The Commission made other similar reports in the years following Booker.
 This report, however, looked at longer term trends in guideline influence.
 This was achieved by dividing the years into three main periods: